I was born to catch dragons in their dens

 And walk barefoot across sunshine days.

-I live in an apartment which I share with my best friend, a black Lab guide dog called Magnus, a wild, clawing black cat called Morpheus, and various plants.
-I am a totally blind aspiring librarian.
-In my free time, I spin fairy tales from my daydreams, consume excessive amounts of media, and write excessive amounts of words about it.
+I live in a little blue house with my best friend, Miranda, her black Lab guide dog, Magnus, my wild, clawing black cat, Morpheus, and various plants.
+I’m a totally blind mental health advocate.
+In my free time, I dream, sing, consume excessive amounts of media, and write excessive amounts of words.
 My main ambition in life is to be a cat.
 I wish I lived in a treehouse in the forest.

-I read children’s literature, fairy tales and retellings, magical realism, horror, and mythic fantasy, among other things.
-I do not read much science fiction, historical fiction, or romance.
+I read primarily children’s literature, fairy tales and retellings, magical realism, horror, mythic fantasy, and the painfully personal.
+I don’t read much science fiction, historical fiction, or romance.
 My film and television preferences are consistent with my literary ones.